sstur/react-rte/README.md

   * `autoFocus`: Setting this to true will automatically focus input into the editor when the component is mounted
   * `placeholder`: A string to use as placeholder text for the `RichTextEditor`.
   * `readOnly`: A boolean that determines if the `RichTextEditor` should render static html.
-  * `enableSoftNewLineByDefault`: Set this to `true` if you wish to use soft line breaks when only pressing the return key.
-By default, if you press the return/enter key it will create a new text block.
-If you don't set this value to `true`, the user may use one of several [designated keys](https://github.com/facebook/draft-js/blob/cf9be24e8b14419143f1f01aabc68ed1be2f95e4/src/component/utils/isSoftNewlineEvent.js#L16) while pressing the return key to create a soft new line.
+  * `disableSoftNewLine`: Set this to `true` if you wish to always to a new text block when pressing the return key.
+Otherwise, the user may use one of several [designated keys](https://github.com/facebook/draft-js/blob/cf9be24e8b14419143f1f01aabc68ed1be2f95e4/src/component/utils/isSoftNewlineEvent.js#L16) while pressing the return key to create a soft new line.

 ### EditorValue Class
 In Draft.js `EditorState` contains not only the document contents but the entire state of the editor including cursor position and selection.
 This is helpful for many reasons including undo/redo.
 To make things easier for you, we have wrapped the state of the editor in an `EditorValue` instance with helpful methods to convert to/from a HTML or Markdown.
 An instance of this class should be passed to `RichTextEditor` in the `value` prop.